Title IX

 Supportive Measures for Students

-Contact the Title IX Coordinator to make a request for a supportive measure:
+Contact the Title IX Coordinator to request a supportive measure:

-Samantha E. Hart, director of institutional equity & Title IX coordinator
+Samantha E. Hart, director Employee Experience Culture & Title IX coordinator

 570-577-1554